upperlinecode/flask-and-MongoDB/readme.md

 By now you should also be familiar with the `request` function in Flask.
 Here it is used to store each of the user-submitted values to a variable.
 Next the MongoDB collection which is the target for the data is specified, `events`, and new data is added to the collection as a JSON object via the `.insert()` method we saw before.
 Lastly, the user is redirected to the homepage.

+### Mini-Lesson: What is a Query?

+IS THIS SOMETHING WE WANT TO INCLUDE?

 ### Queries of MongoDB

 We've now seen how to write data to MongoDB, but we also want to read (and display) data from MongoDB.
 To do this, we will need to query, or request particular data from, MongoDB.